 - Rinse paintbrushes in a bucket.

-- Drain guards are quite helpful in keeping larger pieces of food or hair out of the drain!
+- Install drain guards to keep larger pieces of food or hair out of the drain!

 When you're rinsing and scraping plates and washing them or putting them in the dishwasher, you might think the easiest thing to do is just run the disposal after.
 WRONG!
 Sure smaller bits of food are fine, but keep an eye out for things that might jam your disposal or clog sewer lines!